Alfresco/docs-alfresco/process-automation/latest/develop/index.md

 3. Enter the name of the custom UI.

-4. If you want to develop the custom UI basing on the existing default UI of the application, select **Generate from template** and click **download source code link**.

-5. Once your custom UI is ready to be deployed, select **Upload**.
+If you want to develop the custom UI basing on the existing default UI of the application, select **Generate from template** and click **download source code link**.
+Once your custom UI is ready to be deployed select **Upload** (you need to build your application and create a zip from the build).

 ### Develop a custom user interface